Message From the Chair of Governors

 Some of these purposes are set in law.

 A school’s governing body is a corporate body.
 This means it has a legal existence separate from that of its individual members.
-As long as governors have acted honestly, without ulterior motive, and reasonably, within the law and regulations, the governing body cannot be held to account as individuals for any liabilities incurred by the governing
+As long as governors have acted honestly, without ulterior motive, and reasonably, within the law and regulations, the governing body cannot be held to account as individuals for any liabilities incurred by the governing body.

 How do Governors fulfil these purposes?